Leymabeans/spider-crawl/README.md

   <img src="https://raw.githubusercontent.com/nathanleysgit/spider-crawl/master/images/title.jpg" height="400" width="400"/>
 </p>

+## UPDATE FALL 2020
+As of 10/5/2020 Spider Crawl will no longer be maintained.
+At this time, Any private releases of the source code have been depreciated and thus no longer used.

+<br></br>
 ## Overview
 Multi-threaded website crawler to gather links within a website.
 Information gatheredcan be displayed, indexed through, and analyzed to the users desriction.
 Especially helpfulfor creating sitemaps for the users websites.
 This program abides by all website robot scripts.<br><br>